The semi-analytic theory and computation of finite-depth standing water waves: ODEs for the Stokes coefficients and a recursive algorithm

-The orthogonality condition (\ref{fdOrthogonalityForSigmaN}) is crucial to ensure solvability of (II*) at $p=1$ (without secular terms in the solution that destroy time-periodicity), which is the only value of $p \in \mathbb{N}$ where resonance occurs, by lemma \ref{fdTranscendentalNumberTheoryLemma}.
+$S_{p,n}$ is the forcing term in \eqref{eq:II:star}, so the orthogonality condition \eqref{fdOrthogonalityForSigmaN} ensures solvability of \eqref{eq:II:star} at $p=1$ by eliminating secular terms in the solution that destroy time-periodicity.
 It is also the constraint needed to uniquely determine the $\sigma_n$ values.
-We will prove $\mathscr{P}_\nu$ inductively and exhibit our algorithm through the proof.
-Our computational scheme is illustrated in figure \ref{FDAlgorithmImage}.
+We will prove $\mathscr{P}_\nu$ inductively and exhibit the algorithm through the proof.
+The computational scheme is illustrated in figure \ref{FDAlgorithmImage}.

-\begin{theorem} $\mathscr{P}_\nu$ holds for all $\nu \in \mathbb{N}$. \end{theorem}
+\begin{theorem} $\mathscr{P}_\nu$ holds for all $\nu \in \mbb{N}$. \end{theorem}